menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Overview
 --------

-There are two types of Men & Mice Appliances: a DNS/DHCP Appliance and a DNS Caching Appliance.
+There are two types of Men&Mice Appliances: a DNS/DHCP Appliance and a DNS Caching Appliance.

 The DNS/DHCP Appliance can be used as a DNS and a DHCP server.
-You can also use the DNS/DHCP Appliance act as a server for the Men & Mice Suite Web Interface.
+You can also use the DNS/DHCP Appliance act as a server for the Men&Mice Suite Web Interface.
 Once the DNS/DHCP appliance has been configured, you work with the DNS and DHCP server just as you would work with the BIND and ISC DHCP servers.

 The DNS Caching Appliance contains a high-performance Caching-only DNS server.
 See Caching DNS Servers for information on managing the DNS server on the DNS Caching appliance.

 .. information::
-  Separate activation keys are required to add and manage a Men & Mice Appliance.
+  Separate activation keys are required to add and manage a Men&Mice Appliance.
 The DNS/DHCP Appliance and the DNS Caching Appliance use different activation keys.

   Unless otherwise stated, the information in this chapter applies to both the DNS/DHCP Appliance and the DNS Caching Appliance.

 New Appliance
 -------------

-You must be logged in as a user with administrator privileges to add a new Men & Mice Appliance.
+You must be logged in as a user with administrator privileges to add a new Men&Mice Appliance.

-To add a new Men & Mice Appliance, do the following:
+To add a new Men&Mice Appliance, do the following:

 1. From the menu bar, select File, New, Appliance.
 The Add Appliance dialog box displays.